andreimerlescu/andreimerlescu/README.md

 I design and operate infrastructure that saves money at scale and ships software faster.
 At Bit Fry Game Studios I reduced build pipeline costs from $17K/mo to $2K/mo — a $291K saving over 72 months.
 At Oracle I took a release pipeline from a 1-in-5 failure rate to 99.9% success.
-At WB Games I drove concurrent hybrid in-studio plus multi-region perforce version control systems through infrastructure as code.
+At WB Games I architected a Perforce migration projected to cut OPEX from
+$7M to $1M annually and workspace syncs from 4 hours to 30 minutes — shelved before
+deployment due to studio in-house preferences over in-cloud.
 I assisted in operating and teaching during RailsGirlsRDU in 2014 to enable women in tech through building a rails twitter clone.
 I'm available for one full-time engagement and one consulting retainer.